Kray-G/kinx-tiny-typesetting/docs/userguide/KiTTy_en.md

 <code-style lang="ruby" name="box" value="shadow" />
 <code-style lang="ruby" name="background-color" value="lightcyan1" />

-The change like this will affect to only Ruby.
+The change like this will affect only Ruby.

 ```kinx
 // This is a kinx block.